Ako Bisaya: 18th Congress

 Among Lagon's actions during the 18th Congress include proposing a measure that would recognize January as the Visayan Heritage Month, and a bill mandating cash aid to senior citizens if they reach certain age milestones.

 19th Congress

-Ako Bisaya will make a bid to retain at least a seat in the House of Representatives and will participate in the 2022 elections.
-Lagon's wife Daphne will be the group's first nominee while Joannes Alegado, mayor of Consolacion, was named as second nominee.
+Ako Bisaya participated in the 2022 elections and retained a seat in the House of Representatives.
+Lagon's wife Daphne Lagon was the group's first nominee while Joannes Alegado, mayor of Consolacion, was the second nominee.